 - Baking soda

-- Overripe bananas – as brown as possible
+- Overripe bananas – mashed bananas, as brown as possible

 - Adding a bit of sweetened flaked coconut is fabulous

-- Can add just a bit of pineapple tidbits too if desired, without juice
+- Can add just a bit of pineapple tidbits if desired

 This recipe fits perfectly and serves about 8-12 depending on how big the slices are.